ICT Concepts: What Is Inner Circle Trading?

 What Is ICT in Trading?

-ICT in trading refers to the Inner Circle Trading methodology, a strategy developed to align smaller traders’ actions with those of more influential market participants.
-It utilises specific market phenomena, such as order blocks and liquidity patterns, to analyse price movements and improve trading outcomes.
+ICT in trading refers to the Inner Circle Trading, a methodology developed by Michael J. Huddleston to align smaller traders’ actions with institutional market participants.
+It utilises specific market phenomena, such as order blocks and liquidity patterns, to analyse price movements and build a trading strategy with institutional insights.

 What Is ICT Trading?

-What Is ICT Strategy?
+What Is the ICT Trading Strategy?

 Is ICT Better Than SMC?

-Comparing ICT and SMC (Smart Money Concept) is challenging as ICT is essentially a subset of SMC.
+Comparing ICT (Inner Circle Trading) and SMC (Smart Money Concept) is challenging as ICT is essentially a subset of SMC.
 While SMC provides a broader overview of how institutional money influences the markets, ICT offers more specific techniques and terms like inducements and displacements.
-Whether one is better depends on the trader’s specific needs and alignment with these methodologies’ intricacies.

 This article represents the opinion of the Companies operating under the FXOpen brand only.
 It is not to be construed as an offer, solicitation, or recommendation with respect to products and services provided by the Companies operating under the FXOpen brand, nor is it to be considered financial advice.